mwelzl/draft-iccrg-pacing/draft-welzl-iccrg-pacing.md

 --- abstract

-Congestion control mechanisms when used alone in transport protocols can produce bursty traffic which causes higher queuing, more packet losses and lower goodput.
-To reduce the burstiness of such traffic, the concept of evenly spacing out the traffic from a data sender over a round-trip time, also known as Pacing has been used in many transport protocol implementations.
+Applications or congestion control mechanisms can produce bursty traffic which can cause unnecessary queuing and packet loss.
+To reduce the burstiness of traffic, the concept of evenly spacing out the traffic from a data sender over a round-trip time known as Pacing has been used in many transport protocol implementations.
 This document gives an overview of Pacing and how some known Pacing implementations work.

 --- middle